What Is Bulimia?

 People with bulimia usually weigh within the normal range for their age and height.
 But they may fear gaining weight, want to lose weight, and feel very dissatisfied with their bodies.

-Bulimia Causes and Risk Factors
+What Are the Causes and Risk Factors for Bulimia?

 We don't know the exact cause of bulimia.
 But research suggests that a mixture of certain personality traits, emotions, and thinking patterns, as well as biological and environmental factors, might be responsible.

 Researchers believe this eating disorder may begin with dissatisfaction with your body and extreme concern with your size and shape.
 Usually, you have low self-esteem and fear becoming overweight.
 The fact that bulimia tends to run in families also suggests that you might inherit a risk for the disorder.

 What Are Symptoms of Bulimia?

 Different people may have different symptoms of bulimia.
 You may notice changes in both your body and your behavior.
 Unlike the eating disorder anorexia, someone with bulimia may not lose a lot of weight, so it can be harder to tell what’s going on.

 Physical symptoms of bulimia can include:

 - Swollen glands in your neck and face

 - Heartburn, indigestion, bloating